RocketPy-Team/RocketPy/docs/development/testing.rst

         [[-10.
 10.]]
         """

-This is not common practice, but it is optional and can be done.
+This is not common practice, but it is optional and can be done, specially to provide an usage example for the function under testing.
 RocketPy however encourages the use of other means to test its software, as described.